An environmental disturbance observer framework for autonomous surface vessels: Theory

 \section{Theory}

 In this section, we present a brief overview of the theory that is required for a better comprehension of the work presented.
-We begin by explaining the model of the ship used in Section \ref{section: Model} followed by a description of the unscented Kalman filter in Section \ref{section: UKF}.
+We begin by explaining the model of the vessel used in Section \ref{section: Model} followed by introducing the weighted moving average in Section \ref{section: WMA}, and a description of the unscented Kalman filter in Section \ref{section: UKF}.
 The original theoretical contribution of the work is presented in Sections \ref{section: Observerdesign} and \ref{section: Framework}.